ProteinsWebTeam/interpro-docs/docs/searchways.rst

   :width: 200px
   :align: left

-When **Browse by Member DB** is selected and a member database has been choosen, subsequent filters can be applied:
+When **Browse by Member DB** is selected and a member database has been chosen, subsequent filters can be applied:

 - **Member Database Entry Type**: select the types of signatures required.
 This is dependent on the database type selected.
 For example, if a database contains both domains and family signatures you can filter the results for a specific type.
 - **InterPro state**: select all signatures from the selected database or only those signatures that have been integrated into InterPro.